Parsonage–Turner syndrome: Diagnosis

 Diagnosis often takes three to nine months to be made, as the condition is often unrecognised by physicians.

 Differential diagnosis

 The differential focuses on distinguishing it from similar entities such as quadrilateral space syndrome, which involves the teres minor and variably the deltoid, and suprascapular nerve impingement at the spinoglenoid notch, which predominantly involves the infraspinatus.

 Prognosis

 Despite its wasting and at times long-lasting effects, most cases are resolved by the body's healing system, and recovery is usually good in 18–24 months, depending on how old the person in question is.
 For instance, a six-year-old could have brachial neuritis for only around six months, but a person in their early 50s could have it for more than three years.

-It was traditionally thought that most people would regain around 70-90 per cent of their original strength and function levels, however most recent studies suggest that long-term complications are more common than previously thought.
+It was traditionally thought that most people would regain around 70 to 90 percent of their original strength and function levels, however most recent studies suggest that long-term complications are more common than previously thought.